First the question, What is macro photography?

 Put simply it is taking extreme close-up shots, usually of very small objects.
 Most people use a macro lens with a camera, but in my case, I never do anything the easy way, so I took the microscope I usually use for some surface mount electronics work and ordered an adapter to allow me to use it with my DSLR.

 And yes, count on there being more on this microscope/DSLR setup in the next few months.

-As for subjects for these shots, and given my background in the electronics business, taking photographs of parts of chips is the obvious choice.
+As for subjects for these shots, and given my background in the electronics business, taking shots of parts of chips is the obvious choice.

-Removing the CCD from the board was easy, but detaching the glued-on addonal optics required more effort and ended up needing brute force.
+Extracting the CCD from the board was minor, however getting the addon optics that were glued to the chip off, turned out to be more interesting, and ended up needing brute force

 And yes, this will be a multipart series of macro shots, as fairly recently I have upgraded my DSLR to something with way higher resolution, and from a junked camera I have a better CCD sensor.
 Watch this space for updates.